 As you can see, Dutch and German do differ enough to make them two completely different languages.
 Speaking one will not make you able to speak the other one!
 They do have quite some similarities, but not nearly enough to classify them as one language.

-This is an age-old question with only one possible answer, it depends.
+This is an age-old question with only one possible answer; it depends.
 It depends on your specific personal skills, your native language, and the other languages you know.

 One of the biggest factors in determining the difficulty of learning a new language is your native language.
 Generally, the more similar a language is to your native language, the easier it is to learn.

 German has a more complicated grammatical system, so if your native language is more complex, I do believe that there are a lot of concepts in German that will make a lot of sense.
-Dutch grammar is less exact, and not bound by as strict rules as German.
+Dutch grammar is less exact and not bound by as strict rules as German.

 The other foreign languages you already know also influence your affinity towards new foreign languages.
 Because you are currently reading this article, it is safe to assume that you speak English.

-Dutch happens to be quite closely related to English, with only Frisian being closer related.
+Dutch happens to be quite closely related to English, with only Frisian being closely related.
 So, if you already speak English, or if your native language is English, Dutch might just be a bit easier for you.

 The American Service Institute (FSI) has ranked most foreign languages on the difficulty to learn for someone whose native language is English.
 According to them, learning Dutch takes approximately 600 hours, while learning German takes 750 hours.
-This might not seem like a big difference, but when you do the math this accounts for a whopping 6,25 days of nonstop learning!
+This might not seem like a big difference, but when you do the math, this accounts for a whopping 6,25 days of nonstop learning!

-But, some people are just better at some things than others.
+But some people are just better at some things than others.
 It might just be that you find German a lot easier than Dutch, even though your native language is English.
-This is fine, and most definitely something to keep in mind.
+This is fine and most definitely something to keep in mind.